-During the postnatal growth phase, pancreatic DNA increases in parallel to pancreatic weight.
-Acinar cell size shows a transient increase around birth due to the cells being packed with zymogen granules before secretion matures but is otherwise relatively constant.
-In support of the concept that pancreatic growth is driven by cell proliferation a number of studies have evaluated 3H-thymidine incorporation by autoradiography or the incorporation of the thymidine analog BrdU visualized by immunohistochemistry.
+During the post-natal growth phase, pancreatic DNA increases in parallel to pancreatic weight.
+Acinar cell size shows a transient increase around birth due to the cells being packed with zymogen granules before secretion matures but is otherwise relatively constant for a particular species with cell volume inversely related to the size and longevity of the animal with cell volume varying from 4,288 um3 for the tree shrew to only 457 um3 for a rhinoceros (1).
+In mice, cell size increases at the time of weaning (1).
+Humans, however, maintain a constant acinar cell size over the lifespan.
+In support of the concept that pancreatic growth is primarily driven by cell proliferation a number of studies have evaluated 3H-thymidine incorporation by autoradiography or the incorporation of the thymidine analog BrdU visualized by immunohistochemistry.
 Other studies evaluated specific proteins expressed by cells undergoing mitogenesis including proliferating cell nuclear antigen (PCNA) and Ki67.
 Finally, some early studies counted cells undergoing mitosis to obtain the mitotic index.
 These approaches generally parallel each other although showing different absolute numbers where the percentage of cells expressing PCNA is higher than those synthesizing DNA.
 Almost all of the earlier studies up to the year 2000 or latter were carried out in rats.
-All reported measures showed a high rate of acinar cell division in the last week of gestation with the rate falling around birth and then increasing postnatally to a peak index of 5-20% from 5 to 20 days and then a decline starting around weaning to adult rates at 30-60 days (26, 27, 95, 131, 151).
-In adult rats and mice on a nutritionally sound diet the indices of proliferation are under 1% (26, 27, 89, 131).
-There is little detailed evidence on clonality but both acinar and islet cells arise from division of differentiated cells.
-One additional complication is that starting around day 20 in rats the number of binucleate cells increases to near 50% at 50 days and these cells synthesize little more DNA (103).
-In a study in mice polyploidy first began at 20 days and increased to 9% at 90 days (147).
-Recently, most studies of pancreatic growth and regeneration are being carried out in mice and immunostaining with antibody to Ki67 has become the most common way to show which cell types However, there is much less are proliferating. quantitative data over the life span in mice, compared to rats.
+All reported measures showed a high rate of acinar cell division in the last week of gestation with the rate falling around birth and then increasing postnatally to a peak index of 5-20% from 5 to 20 days and then a decline starting around weaning to adult rates at 30-60 days (31, 32, 107, 144, 164).
+In adult rats and mice on a nutritionally sound diet the indices of proliferation are under 1% (31, 32, 101, 144).
+Lineage tracing has shown that acinar cell growth is due to self-duplication (65).
+Similar to acinar cells, new adult islet beta cells also arise by self-duplication from existing beta cells (29).
+In a study of thymidine incorporation by autoradiography in ICR mice, the authors estimated a half-life for adult acinar cells of 70 days with 40 days for duct cells (95).

+One additional complication is that starting around day 20 in rats the number of bi-nucleate cells increases to near 50% at 50 days and these cells synthesize little more DNA (115).
+In a study in mice polyploidy first began at 20 days and increased to 9% at 90 days (160).
+Recently, most studies of pancreatic growth and regeneration are being carried out in mice and immunostaining with antibody to Ki67 has become the most common way to show which cell types are proliferating.
+However, there is much less quantitative data over the life span in mice, compared to rats, and only a little in other species.